 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Truck Engine Assembler
+- Internal Combustion Engine Assembler

-- Bearing Ring Assembler
+- Machine Assembler

-Job Demand for Engine and Machine Assemblers
+Is There Job Demand for Engine and Machine Assemblers?

 The states with the most job growth for Engine or Machine Assembler are Texas, Alabama, and Idaho.
 Watch out if you plan on working in Virginia, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.